Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 ***Calvin ‘Snapfire’ Sikes***

-“Hey, uh… hello in there.”
+"Hey, uh… hello in there."

 There was a kind of wary shifting sound from behind Hkzzvk’s door, but no reply.
 Calvin took that as an encouraging sign.

-“Dude, uh… hey, I’m sorry about this but I can’t pronounce your name.
-Is it okay if I call you Hick?”
+"Dude, uh… hey, I’m sorry about this but I can’t pronounce your name.
+Is it okay if I call you Hick?"

 The translator gave Hkzzvk a hysterical edge to his voice.
 They really did a remarkable job of simulating where the voice was coming from, too.
 Rather than hearing the anxious Vzk’tk’s words from a speaker in the wall or anything, they really did sound like they were being shouted from the far side of the door.
-“Leave me alone!”
+"Leave me alone!"

-“I’m not coming in, I promise.”
+"I’m not coming in, I promise."
 Sikes replied, soothingly.
-“That room’s your space, I respect that.
-Just checking you’re okay in there.”
+"That room’s your space, I respect that.
+Just checking you’re okay in there."

-*”Leave me alone!!”* Hkzzvk repeated, more frantically.
+*"Leave me alone!!"* Hkzzvk repeated, more frantically.

-“Sorry man, I can’t.
+"Sorry man, I can’t.
 We’re all worried for you.
-But I’m just here to talk, you’re safe in there.”
+But I’m just here to talk, you’re safe in there."

 There was no reply.

-“...Sure appreciate it if you said somethin’ other than ‘leave me alone’ there, Hick.”
+"...Sure appreciate it if you said somethin’ other than ‘leave me alone’ there, Hick."

 He let the silence drag on for a second or two, then decided that the old trick of just talking and talking and talking until the panicking creature got used to the sound of his voice was in order.
 Hkzzvk might be a fellow sapient being, but hey - whatever worked.

-“Okay, well, I’m just gonna sit here and talk about whatever comes into my head, don’t mind me.”
+"Okay, well, I’m just gonna sit here and talk about whatever comes into my head, don’t mind me."
 He said.
-“Gotta tell you though, I’d love to get this suit off sometime soon.
+"Gotta tell you though, I’d love to get this suit off sometime soon.
 It’s perfectly sized for me, but it squeezes real hard so it doesn’t rattle around, and yeah that’s a good thing for makin’ it easy to move in, it also makes it tough to wear for more than a couple of hours.
-I ain’t lookin’ forward to sitting around in this thing the whole way back, I tell ya that.”
+I ain’t lookin’ forward to sitting around in this thing the whole way back, I tell ya that."

 Hkzzvk’s silence continued, so Calvin shrugged and settled in for a good long stream-of-consciousness.

-“Though… okay, you probably never heard of skiing.
+"Though… okay, you probably never heard of skiing.
 Or maybe you did, maybe you guys have that.
 Probably not with four legs, but it’s this thing we do where we use long flat apparatus that we attach to our feet and it helps us slide easily over snow.
 Takes some work to get good at it, but there’s no better way to move fast over snow.
 Ski boots work a lot like the suit does, and those feel *great* to take off at the end of a day on the slopes, so I’m thinking when we get to take the spacesuit off after all this it’s gonna be… Actually, have you ever seen snow?
 Is that a thing on your home planet?
 Or… Dude, were you even born on a planet?
 I know a lot of ETs are born in space.
-I wonder if any humans have ever been born in space… It’d be tough for us, I bet the low gravity would screw with fetal development in all sorts’a ways…”
+I wonder if any humans have ever been born in space… It’d be tough for us, I bet the low gravity would screw with fetal development in all sorts’a ways…"

 At length, he rambled on about the estimates in how many humans there were in the galaxy at large, wondered how they were getting by without easy access to clothing, and mused briefly about whether any of them had just given up and ‘gone native.’

 He kept a lazy eye on the clock as he moved on to describing snow, then weather in general and especially thunderstorms.

-“I mean, I guess all’a this sounds scary and alien to you huh?
+"I mean, I guess all’a this sounds scary and alien to you huh?
 Deathworld weather and all that stuff but *man*, I tell ya it’s beautiful.
 I remember when I was little and this storm went over and it was just this crazy lightning show in the sky.
-My daddy and I sat on the porch and watched it for like half an hour, but then momma came out and said there was a tornado alarm and we had to spend the night sleeping on cots in the basement…”
+My daddy and I sat on the porch and watched it for like half an hour, but then momma came out and said there was a tornado alarm and we had to spend the night sleeping on cots in the basement…"

 He decided to move on from the subject of Earth’s weather and onto gentler and more calming matters.
 He was dealing with a sapient being after all, which meant that he couldn’t rely completely on tone of voice alone - he had to watch the content of what he was saying.

-“Space is prettier though.
+"Space is prettier though.
 There’s this nebula you can see from Cimbrean, It’s about as big in the sky as my thumb at arm’s length and yeah, things like storms are cool, but that nebula’s just like… every time I lay eyes on it it reminds me that *wow*, y’know, when I was a child we didn’t have FTL and aliens were just something that could *theoretically* exist, but then… there I am, living on a planet that’s not Earth, and I work in space, and I’m chatting to an alien right now.
-That’s kind of a-”
+That’s kind of a-"

 Hkzzvk finally said something, interrupting him.
-“Are you going to talk *all* night?”
+"Are you going to talk *all* night?"
 He asked.
-“You’re keeping me awake.”
+"You’re keeping me awake."

-“Ah, sorry dude, are you tired?
+"Ah, sorry dude, are you tired?

-“I haven’t slept since you took over this ship!
+"I haven’t slept since you took over this ship!
 How could I?
-You’re dangerous!”
+You’re dangerous!"

 Calvin considered his reply carefully.
-“I know.”
+"I know."
 He said, eventually.
-“I know we are.
-We ain’t the bad guys though, man.”
+"I know we are.
+We ain’t the bad guys though, man."

-“You’re still dangerous!”
+"You’re still dangerous!"
 Hkzzvk insisted.

-“I ain’t denyin’ that.”
+"I ain’t denyin’ that."
 Sikes told him.
-“But so are lots’a things.
+"But so are lots’a things.
 This ship’s dangerous, ain’t it?
-Lotta power in here, lots of stuff the engineer’s gotta stay on top of, am I right?”
+Lotta power in here, lots of stuff the engineer’s gotta stay on top of, am I right?"

 Hkzzvk said nothing, so Sikes shrugged and carried on talking.
 Okay, so he was keeping the alien awake, but really that worked to his advantage.
 Either the fatigue would help him calm Hkzzvk down so they could make contact properly, or else Hkzzvk would fall asleep listening to his voice and awaken rested and with some positive associations.

-“Besides man, imagine yourself in our position.
+"Besides man, imagine yourself in our position.
 Ten years ago, we didn’t know any of this stuff.
 None of us had any clue what a deathworld is, or that Earth is one… I gotta be honest, it kinda scares me too.
 I don’t wanna accidentally hurt people, right?
-I ain’t a monster.”
+I ain’t a monster."

-“Then why are you here?”
+"Then why are you here?"
 Hkzzvk asked.
-“Stay on your planet, where you belong!
+"Stay on your planet, where you belong!
 Go to other deathworlds!
-Why are you on *our* ship?”
+Why are you on *our* ship?"

-“Would if we could, man.”
+"Would if we could, man."
 Sikes grinned to himself.
 He was making definite progress.
-“Life ain’t that easy.”
+"Life ain’t that easy."

-“Why **us**?”
+"Why **us**?"
 Hkzzvk insisted.

-“Ain’t nothin’ personal.
-You just got caught up in something important, that’s all.”
+"Ain’t nothin’ personal.
+You just got caught up in something important, that’s all."

-“I don’t trust you!”
+"I don’t trust you!"

 Sikes sighed.
-“You should.
+"You should.
 Hicks, the only reason you’re still in that room is ‘cause we don’t wanna hurt you.
 Heck, I’m talkin’ to ya right now ‘cause we’re worried about ya.
-I ain’t askin’ for much, just want you to check in and let us know you’re okay.”
+I ain’t askin’ for much, just want you to check in and let us know you’re okay."

-“I’m *fine!”*
+"I’m *fine!"*

-“Sure, sure.
-Okay” Sikes soothed.
+"Sure, sure.
+Okay" Sikes soothed.
 He sat and waited for a minute.

-“I… *would* like something to eat, please.”
+"I… *would* like something to eat, please."
 Hkzzvk ventured after a while.
-“And to drink.”
+"And to drink."

-“Our rations wouldn’t be any good for you, buddy, and ain’t none of us know one end of your kitchen from the other.
+"Our rations wouldn’t be any good for you, buddy, and ain’t none of us know one end of your kitchen from the other.
 You wanna come out here and fix yerself somethin, we’ll turn down the gravity for ya.
-Whaddya say?”
+Whaddya say?"

-“...And you *promise* that it’s safe?
-I won’t catch a fatal disease?”
+"...And you *promise* that it’s safe?
+I won’t catch a fatal disease?"
 Hkzzvk asked.

-“I promise.”
+"I promise."

 There was a thoughtful pause, and then the door cautiously opened.
 Hkzzvk peeked around it.